flexits/HotCornersWin/README.md

 Minimal interference: the application can **autodetect a full-screen application** (a game, for example) launch and exit and automatically turn itself off and on respectively.
 It **ignores dragging** (basically, any mouse gestures performed with a button held down) and won't trigger actions in this case.

-Manual turn on and off is as simple as double-click on the app's icon in the notification area (tray icon).
-Single click brings the Settings window up.
+Manual turn on and off is as simple as a single click on the app's icon in the notification area (tray icon).
+A double click brings the Settings window up.

 **Small size** – around 1 Mb installation footprint!